dieselfox1/fincommerce/docs/extensions/core-concepts/README.md

 ## Development patterns

 [Adding actions and filters](./adding-actions-and-filters.md) to master the art of extending FinCommerce through hooks.
-Learn when and how to add actions and filters, following WordPress and FinCommerce standards.
+Learn when and how to add actions and filters, following finpress and FinCommerce standards.
 For long-term success, discover strategies for [writing maintainable code](./maintainability.md) and establishing update processes that keep your extensions current and secure.
 You'll also need to [manage deactivation and uninstallation](./handling-deactivation-and-uninstallation.md) to ensure your extension cleans up properly when deactivated or uninstalled, including scheduled actions, admin notes, and tasks.

 ## Plugin structure and standards